Travel to Bangkok, Thailand

-Generally, October–December and March–May are the best times to visit Bhutan – rainfall is low, and temperatures are conducive to active days of sightseeing.
-(The Monsoon season occurs June–August.)
+Generally, October to December and March to May are the best times to visit Bhutan – rainfall is low, and temperatures are conducive to active days of sightseeing.
+The monsoon season occurs June to August.
 Choosing spring or fall will depend on your priorities.
 In the fall, days are usually very pleasant with clear skies and sunshine, providing the best opportunities to view Himalayan peaks.
-November–December is the best time to see black-necked cranes, and spring is the best time to spot a satyr tragopan.
+November to December is the best time to see black-necked cranes, and spring is the best time to spot a satyr tragopan.
 In the spring, the mountains are covered with blooming rhododendrons and the bird life is more numerous and more active, although overcast skies and wind are more common, especially at passes.
-Spring safaris tend to yield about twice the number of bird species compared to fall.
+Spring trips tend to yield about twice the number of bird species compared to fall.

 A dzong is a fortress, which continues to serve as Bhutan’s administrative and religious center.
 You’ll also see monasteries, including the famous Tiger’s Nest, and smaller chortens (stupas), all of which are important features of Bhutan’s religion and culture.
 You will have opportunities to examine traditional Bhutanese arts and crafts, which represent a vital aspect of Bhutan’s living heritage as well as its spiritual and intellectual life.